NORTHERN IRELAND – A CELTIC EXPERIENCE

 Day Six: Discovering Donegal – Castles, Coastlines, and Irish Charm

-After breakfast at An Grianan Hotel, we embark on a journey through the heart of County Donegal, a region renowned for its rugged landscapes, ancient history, and deep-rooted Gaelic culture.
-The winding roads lead us past rolling green hills, dramatic cliffs, and peaceful villages where Irish traditions still thrive.
+After breakfast at An Grianan Hotel, we will embark on a journey through the heart of County Donegal, a region renowned for its rugged landscapes, ancient history and deep-rooted Gaelic culture.
+The winding roads lead us past rolling green hills, dramatic cliffs and peaceful villages where Irish traditions still thrive.

 Our first stop is Donegal Castle, a striking 15th-century fortress built by the O’Donnell clan, one of Ireland’s most powerful ruling families.
 Set along the River Eske, this beautifully restored castle offers a glimpse into medieval life, complete with original stone towers and grand Jacobean additions from the 17th century.
 As we walk through its storied halls, we uncover the tales of war, rebellion, and aristocratic life that shaped Donegal’s past.